msg-DAVID-GmbH/RemoteWorking/05_leading_remote_teams.md

 - => always set a deadline
 - be reasonable
 - set specific deadline: "I need this done by Friday, June 9 at 3pm US Eastern Time", not "in the next few days"
-- provides "natural" timeframe after which a request about the progress makes sense => manageability
+- provides "natural" time-frame after which a request about the progress makes sense => manageability

 ### The Delegation Checklist
 From _Management 3.0_ by Jurgen Appelo.